mui-neuro/swi-cnn/README.md

 # Automated Segmentation of Deep Brain Nuclei using Convolutional Neural Networks and Susceptibility Weighted Imaging

 ## Background
-The current repository contains the code used to train and evaluate the segmentation framework present in the paper "Automated Segmentation of Deep Brain Nuclei using Convolutional Neural Networks and Susceptibility Weighted Imaging".
+The current repository contains the code used to train and evaluate the segmentation framework (SWI-CNN) presented in the paper "Automated Segmentation of Deep Brain Nuclei using Convolutional Neural Networks and Susceptibility Weighted Imaging".
 This framework implements three different U-Net architectures (3D U-Net, V-Net, and U-Net++) as well as an ensemble of these models (EMMA) to perform the segmentation of the dentate nucleus, red nucleus, substantia nigra, and the subthalamic nuclei from SW images.
 It uses a two steps approach to 1) localize the regions on lower resolution images, and 2) segment the regions from full resolution images.

 ## Installation
 1. Clone this repository.
-Download trained models (from https://download.i-med.ac.at/neuro/archive/swi-cnn.tar.gz) and extract in main directory.
+Download the trained models (from https://download.i-med.ac.at/neuro/archive/swi-cnn.tar.gz) and extract them in the main directory.
 2. Install Python 3 and the following dependencies:
 ```
 python=3.7.5